 Running a small business can be a daunting experience.
 Most owners of small businesses need to wear multiple hats to keep the business operating effectively.

-The good news is there are ways to overcome the problem of wearing too many hats; recognising that that you can’t do it all on your own is an essential part of the solution!
+The good news is there are ways to overcome the problem of wearing too many hats.
+Recognising that that you can’t do it all on your own is an essential part of the solution!

 This may require a plan to bring in resources to deliver some of the key areas of your business where you may be struggling and you don’t have team members able to take on the role and succeed.
 Many business owners end up wearing too many hats because they wait too long to hire additional staff.
-Staff costs are usually one of the higher costs in any business but not having enough of the right staff in the right areas can be seriously detrimental to both your health and the health of the business.
+Staff costs are usually one of the higher costs in any business.
+Not having enough of the right staff in the right areas can be seriously detrimental to both your health and the health of the business.
 It will almost certainly impact your business’ ability to grow profitably.

 Before recruiting it is vital to take account of the ability of your business to support the additional costs involved.
-An alternative to hiring is to outsource to a third party who can work in your business on a part time basis; there are companies and independents offering specialists in a variety of services.
-This option can often be cost effective and has the advantage of being a variable cost that you can dial up and down, rather than carrying a fixed cost of employment.
+An alternative to hiring is to outsource to a third party who can work in your business on a part time basis.
+There are companies and independents offering specialists in a variety of services.
+This option can often be cost effective and has the advantage of being a variable cost that you can dial up and down.
+Rather than carrying a fixed cost of employment.

-Remember it’s your business and you need to take overall responsibility but without wearing all the hats and doing everything yourself so you have time to set and review strategy, goals and objectives and plan ahead.
+Remember it’s your business and you need to take overall responsibility.
+But without wearing all the hats and doing everything yourself so you have time to set and review strategy, goals and objectives and plan ahead.